depop-archive/archived-wait-for-it/README.md

 # IMPORTANT
 This relies on NETCAT, without this you cannot utilise this utility.

 ```apt-get install netcat```

 or

 ```apk add netcat-openbsd```

 # WHY netcat?

-We should netcat because the binary is considerably smaller than bash, and so it will work inside alpine with bash
+We should netcat because the binary is considerably smaller than bash, and so it will work inside alpine

 ## Usage